 On December 18, 2009, the Company granted 3,210,000 incentive stock options with an exercise price of \$0.70 per option to directors, officers and employees of the Company.
 222,500 of these options were forfeited as at November 30, 2010.
 The stock options have a term of five years and expire on December 18, 2014.
-The fair value of these options totalling \$1,338,998 will be recognized (\$796,010 expensed and \$542,988 capitalized to resource properties) over the vesting periods, of which \$1,313,657 has been recognized (\$781,314 expensed and \$532,343 capitalized) as at May 31, 2011.
+The fair value of these options totalling \$1,338,998 has been fully recognized (\$796,010 expensed and \$542,988 capitalized to resource properties) as at August 31, 2011.
 The fair value of these options was calculated based on a risk-free annual interest rate of 2.3%, an expected life of 4.4 years, an expected volatility of 101% and a dividend yield rate of nil.
 This results in an estimated value of \$0.45 per option at the grant date using the Black-Scholes option-pricing model.

 On September 21, 2009, the Company granted 695,000 incentive stock options with an exercise price of \$0.38 per option to employees of the Company.
 The stock options have a term of five years and expire on September 21, 2014.
-The fair value of these options totalling \$189,344 has been fully recognized (\$177,214 expensed and \$12,130 capitalized to resource properties) as at May 31, 2011.
+The fair value of these options totalling \$189,344 has been fully recognized (\$177,214 expensed and \$12,130 capitalized to resource properties) as at August 31, 2011.
 The fair value of these options was calculated based on a risk-free annual interest rate of 2.4%, an expected life of 4.8 years, an expected volatility of 100% and a dividend yield rate of nil.
 This results in an estimated value of \$0.27 per option at the grant date using the Black-Scholes option-pricing model.

 Option pricing models require the input of highly subjective assumptions.
 Changes in assumptions can materially affect the fair value estimate, and therefore, the existing models do not necessarily provide a reliable measure of the fair value of the Company's stock options at the grant date.
+The company uses a forfeiture rate of 2.86%.